By TIM FAULKNER/ecoRI News staff

 BURRILLVILLE, R.I. — It was a relatively quiet week for the proposed fossil-fuel power plant.
 Nevertheless, the jockeying continues ahead of public hearings that are scheduled to begin next month.

 The Conservation Law Foundation (CLF) fired the latest salvo, when it submitted a memorandum Nov.
-14 restating its request that the Energy Facilities Siting Board (EFSB) require further investigation into the controversial water agreements and other actions made by Invenergy Thermal Development LLC.
+14 restating its request that the Energy Facility Siting Board (EFSB) require further investigation into the controversial water agreements and other actions made by Invenergy Thermal Development LLC.

 CLF sited three developments that require more time and information.
 The first is that the EFSB look into the implications of having only half of the power from the proposed Clear River Energy Center (CREC) approved for purchase by ISO New England, the operator of the regional power grid.
 CLF has interpreted that development as proof that the power plant's electricity isn't needed in the region and poses constraints on financing for the $1 billion project.